eslint/rfcs/designs/2019-worker-threads/README.md

 `ESLint` class is the new API that is discussed in [RFC 40](https://github.com/eslint/rfcs/pull/40).

 The `concurrency` option corresponds to `--concurrency` CLI option.
 Defaults to `1`.
-If `"auto"` is present, `ESLint` class estimates the best value with the way the previous section descrived.
+If `"auto"` is present, `ESLint` class estimates the best value with the way the previous section described.

 This RFC doesn't change `CLIEngine` class because this requires asynchronous API to expose.